QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 red line represents the average number of steps at each p coefficient.

-#figure(
-  image("img/pic_p_change_research/box_final.png", width: 80%),
-) <label:p_boxplot_final>
+#figure(image("img/pic_p_change_research/box_final.png", width: 80%)) <label:p_boxplot_final>

 It can be seen that when p coefficient is relatively large (@label:p_boxplot_final), the results of the two networks are more similar.
 However, when P is relatively small, the coverage interval after random network simulation is larger.

 I think this result may be caused by the fact that small-world networks have the characteristics of high clustering coefficient and short average path length,